-This workshop is designed for anyone involved in part manufacturing from design through to inspection – engineers, technicians, quality personnel and anyone who has a need to understand, define and/or communicate tolerances on engineering drawings.
+This workshop is designed for anyone involved in part manufacturing from design through to inspection.
+It can benefit engineers, technicians, quality personnel, and anyone who has a need to understand, define and/or communicate tolerances on engineering drawings.

 This program is a complete introduction to the Y14.5M-1994 and Y14.5-2009 standards.
 The gap between designers and measurement personnel is closed.
 The concepts are introduced to both groups, from two different angles.
 Design and Inspection techniques are examined that will greatly increase knowledge of inspection methods.